-We will set aside \$96.7 million as a distribution reserve to pay the \$0.425 initial quarterly distribution per common unit for all common units and general partner units through the distribution made in respect of the quarter ending June 30, 2009.
+We will deposit \$96.7 million as a distribution reserve in a separate account.
+The deposited amount will be invested in U.S. treasury securities maturing as to principal and interest at such times and in such amounts as will be sufficient to pay the \$0.425 initial quarterly distribution per common unit for all common units, as well as related distributions to our general partner, through the distribution made in respect of the quarter ending June 30, 2009.
 The distribution reserve will be restricted cash on our balance sheet and will be invested in short-term money market securities or U.S. treasuries.
 In the event that we issue additional common units prior to June 30, 2009, we will use a portion of the net proceeds from such issuance to increase the distribution reserve by an amount that our general partner, with the concurrence of the conflicts committee of its board of directors, determines is required to fund the initial quarterly distribution for such additional common units and related general partner units from their date of issuance through the distribution made in respect of the quarter ending June 30, 2009.
 Any amount remaining in the distribution reserve on August 15, 2009 will be distributed to Cheniere Holdings.
-We may distribute amounts in the distribution reserve to Cheniere Holdings prior to August 15, 2009 if our general partner, with the concurrence of its conflicts committee of its board of directors, determines that such reserves are not necessary to provide for distributions on all of our common units and general partner units for any quarter ending on or prior to June 30, 2009.
+We may distribute amounts in the distribution reserve to Pholicies committee of its board of directors, determines that such reserves are not necessary to provide for distributions on all of our common units and general partner units for any quarter ending on or prior to June 30, 2009.
 If we generate cash from operations during the period from the closing of this offering to June 30, 2009, we will make quarterly distributions for our common units from such cash generated from operations and, if the amount of such cash is insufficient to make the full quarterly distribution, from amounts in the distribution reserve.